mrmihi/edu-hub/readme.md

-# pharmaceutical
+# edu-hub

-This is a [Turborepo](https://turbo.build/repo) designed to house all components of the Pharmaceutical project.
+This is a [Turborepo](https://turbo.build/repo) designed to house all components of the edu-hub project.

 </br>